sergeiudris/rocinante/README.md

 # rocinante

-- a mistaken attempt to propose "something"
+- a mistaken tempted attempt to propose "something"